 The rising junior attackman at Half Hollow Hills West has verbally committed to Stony Brook University, where both his father and uncle graduated.

-The 6-foot, 160-pound Ozsvarth, who has outstanding field vision, is an excellent feeder and off-ball player who moves well without the ball.
+The 6-foot, 160-pound Ozsvath, who has outstanding field vision, is an excellent feeder and off-ball player who moves well without the ball.
 He earned a starting spot at Hills West his freshman year, finishing that season with 25 goals and six assists.

 What were the main factors in my decision?

 When I started this process, Stony Brook was one of my top choices right from the beginning.
 Stony Brook has an excellent academic reputation.

 My father graduated from Stony Brook and has always spoken highly of how well Stony Brook had prepared him for his future.